modmore/docs/en/02_ContentBlocks/v1.x/05_Cropping.md

 So for example if your crop was called small, you could get the url for the cropped image with `[[+crops.small.url]]`, its width with `[[+crops.small.targetWidth]]` and the height with `[[+crops.small.targetHeight]]`.

 Using these placeholders, you can add your crops in the way you'd like them to appear in your imageTpl chunk!
 Perhaps using the picture element or simply to highlight different areas of an image.

+## Making crops more intuitive

+The default cropper accounts for multiple crops to be defined.
+If you only want to use one crop to act as the thumbnail, you can enable the `Open cropper automatically` field property and set the `Use crop for thumbnail` property to the key of your crop.
+That way, the crop will be used instead of the dynamically generated thumbnail in the manager, and the cropper will also show as soon as an image is added, prompting the user to select the part of the image that should be shown.